-Milan and Turin, two art nouveau great cities to visit in 2023
+Milan and Turin, two art nouveau great cities to visit in 2023 and 2024

 Milan is one of Europe‘s most beautiful cities, and its stunning architecture is a testament to its rich cultural heritage.
 One of the most iconic architectural styles in Milan is the Liberty Style, also known as Art Nouveau.

 This style of architecture can be seen throughout the city, from the grand palazzos to the ornate stone and tile facades.
 The Liberty Style was popularized in Milan during the late 19th and early 20th centuries, and was largely influenced by the Art Nouveau movement.
 This style of architecture is characterized by its curving lines and natural forms, which were often combined with intricate ornamentation to create a unique and eye–catching aesthetic.

 The Liberty Style can be found throughout Milan.
 One of the most iconic examples of Liberty Style architecture in Milan is the Palazzo della Regione Lombardia, which was designed by the renowned architect, Giuseppe Sommaruga.
 This grand building stands proudly in the heart of the city and is one of the most impressive examples of Liberty Style architecture in the world.